 Downloaded: The Digital Revolution

 Join a round table discussion of the Digital Revolution; how we got here, how the world has changed and what are the best ways forward in these contentious times.
-With Napster founders Shawn Fanning and Sean Parker, musician and Co-Founder of the Electronic Frontier Foundation JP Barlow and Alex Winter, director of the documentary, Downloaded.
+With Napster founders Shawn Fanning and Sean Parker, musician and activist Chuck D, musician and Co-Founder of the Electronic Frontier Foundation JP Barlow and Alex Winter, director of the documentary, Downloaded.
 Moderated by Eugene Hernandez, Film Society of Lincoln Center.

 Eugene Hernandez is the Director of Digital Strategy at the Film Society of Lincoln Center, developing new initiatives for the nearly fifty-year-old organization and its magazine, Film Comment.
 Responsibilities include oversight of the organization's Convergence program for immersive media and hosting the radio program, The Daily Buzz.
 In 1996, Eugene founded indieWIRE, serving as Editor-in-Chief until 2010.
 He has served as a consultant to non-profit arts organizations including the Creative Capital Foundation as well as an instructor at The New School in Manhattan.
 He also spent 5 years at ABC-TV, working in its multimedia division.